Never Look Away (2018 film): Plot

-As a child during the Nazi era, Kurt Barnert (inspired by Gerhard Richter) visits an exhibit of "Degenerate Art" in Dresden with his beautiful young aunt Elisabeth.
+As a child during Nazi-era Germany, Kurt Barnert (inspired by Gerhard Richter) visits an exhibit of Degenerate Art in Dresden with his beautiful young aunt Elisabeth.
 While there, he is mesmerized by Girl with Blue Hair, a modernist sculpture by Eugen Hoffmann.

-Later at home, Kurt walks in on Elisabeth playing the piano in the nude.
-She rambles euphorically, saying she is "playing a concert for the Führer" and hits herself on the head with a glass ashtray.
-She also tells Kurt to "never look away" because "everything that is true holds beauty in it."
+At a Nazi Party rally, Elisabeth – a member of the National Socialist Women's League – is given the honour of personally presenting a bouquet of flowers to Adolf Hitler, a task she takes to with great pride.
+Later that day at home, Kurt walks in on a nude Elisabeth playing Bach's music on the piano.
+She tells a startled Kurt to "never look away" because "everything that is true holds beauty in it."
+Elisabeth then begins hitting a single piano note repeatedly, rambling euphorically that she is "playing a concert for the Führer", and then begins deliriously hitting herself on the head with a broken ashtray.

-Elisabeth is diagnosed with schizophrenia and is sterilized and murdered under the Nazi euthanasia program.
+Elisabeth is diagnosed with schizophrenia, and is sterilized and later murdered under the Nazi euthanasia program.
 The doctor who orders her sterilization and death is gynecologist Professor Carl Seeband, a high-ranking member of the SS medical corps.
-After the war, he is arrested by the Russians and placed in a prison camp.
+After the war, Seeband is arrested by the Soviets and placed in a prison camp, facing likely execution.
 While there, he volunteers to assist a Red Army officer's wife during a complicated birth and saves the lives of both wife and child.
-The grateful Russian officer releases Seeband and thereafter helps to keep evidence of his Nazi past from catching up with him.
+The grateful Soviet officer releases Seeband and thereafter helps to keep evidence of his Nazi past from catching up with him.

 As an adult, Kurt studies painting at the Dresden Academy of Fine Arts, where he falls in love with a young fashion design student named Elisabeth (like his aunt), whom he calls Ellie.
 She is the daughter of Professor Seeband, though none of them are aware of their shared history and connection.
 Kurt excels in his studies, but is forced to complete paintings that reflect socialist realism, an ideology and school of art with which he does not identify.
 Eventually, he meets Ellie's father, who is now toeing the East German socialist party line.
-Seeband sees Kurt as genetically inferior to and therefore unsuitable for his daughter and goes to great lengths to sabotage the young couple's relationship, even forcing Ellie to have an abortion due to a made-up health concern when she becomes pregnant with Kurt's child.
+Seeband sees Kurt as genetically inferior to, and therefore unsuitable for, his daughter, and goes to great lengths to sabotage the young couple's relationship, even performing an abortion on Elisabeth based on a made-up health concern when she becomes pregnant with Kurt's child.
 However, the young couple's love strengthens and eventually the two get married.
-Fearing prosecution after the Russian officer who had been protecting him is transferred to Moscow, Seeband flees East Germany for West Germany.
+Fearing prosecution after the Soviet officer who had been protecting him is transferred to Moscow, Seeband flees East Germany for West Germany.